ITK-Leantime/project-overview/README.md

 # Project overview plugin

-A plugin for displaying tasks "as in Jira", all tasks regardless of project/user.
+A plugin for displaying tasks, "like in Jira", displaying all tasks regardless of project/user.

 ## Development